 I ask a terribly inappropriate question up front about getting replaced as CEO shortly after their series A. See the first 2 1/2 minutes to hear what it was like to be replaced as CEO, and then to come back a few years later.
 Why did it happen?
 What changed?
 Why was he equipped to come back?

 Some other great sound bites:

 “I know more today than I did yesterday.
 But less than I’ll know tomorrow.”

 “When the first great ecommerce companies were built, no one had ecommerce experience”

 Part III: Paying It Forward

 Matt gives his perspective on the state of the Boston startup ecosystem as a someone from “a small town in Maine”.
 He speaks candidly about the many good things and some of the things that are potentially more difficult.
 He closes with an incredible story at 3:38.
 It’s definitely the BEST PART OF THE INTERVIEW and talks about those who helped him early on and what kept him going in the really hard and discouraging moments.

 By the way, in the spirit of “Paying it Forward” Matt is organizing an event in mid-May called Ruby Riot.
 Details are sparse, but based on the stealthy twitter chatter, I think it will be the “It” event for the local tech community in May.

 Hope this video is interesting and instructive.
 Follow Matt on twitter here, and please let me know other folks you’d like to hear from in a comment below.

-Thanks for checking out my blog!
+Thanks for reading!
 Here’s a quick background on who I am: